 Executing quantum programs with high fidelity is challenging since QPUs are characterized by relatively small numbers of qubits and noise, which leads to computation errors (\S~\ref{sec:background:foundations}).
 As the number of qubits and gates in a quantum circuit increases, the noise errors accumulate and the overall fidelity decreases.

 \myparagraph{Results} Our results are highlighted in Figure \ref{fig:scalability_spatial} (a).
-The \textit{x} axis depicts the circuit size as the number of qubits while the \textit{y} axis shows the fidelity, where higher is better.
+The \textit{x} axis shows the circuit size as the number of qubits while the \textit{y} axis shows the fidelity, where higher is better.
 The experiment is run on the IBM Kolkata 27-qubit QPU.
 For each increase in qubits, the average fidelity decreases, up to $98.9\%$ from 4 to 24 qubits.
 Moreover, it is physically impossible to run circuits with a size larger than 27 qubits, since we cannot map them.

-\myparagraph{Implication} NISQ devices are limited due to size and noise and, therefore, cannot be practically used for large quantum circuits; either logically, because the circuit doesn't fit in the device, or the execution results would be convoluted from noise errors, which translates to low fidelity.
+\myparagraph{Implication} NISQ devices are limited due to size and noise and, therefore, cannot be practically used for large quantum circuits, either logically because the circuit doesn't fit in the device or the execution results would be degraded from noise-induced errors, which translates to low fidelity.